sctwomey/refactored-bassoon/README.md

 # Code Refactor Challenge

 ## Description
-This challenge requires refactoring existing code to with semantic HTML elements following a logical structuring independent of styling and positioning.
+This challenge requires refactoring existing code for a webpage so that there are semantic HTML elements following a logical structuring independent of styling and positioning.
 There will need to be accessible alt attributes for icon and image elements.
 Heading attributes will need to fall into some kind of sequential order.
-Also, there will need to be a concise, descritive title for the title elelment.
+Also, there will need to be a concise, descriptive title for the title elelment for the webpage.
+The webpage should look like the following mockup.

 <img src="assets/images/01-html-css-git-homework-demo.png" alt="Horiseon Webpage Image" title="Horiseon Home Page">